Towards Understanding the Universality of Transformers for Next-Token Prediction: Background and related work

 \paragraph{Expressivity.} The universal approximation properties of encoder-only Transformers are well established. \citet{yun2019transformers, nath2024transformers, furuya2024transformers} demonstrate that Transformers can approximate permutation-equivariant functions.
 A more constructive approach, though applicable to a narrower class of functions, is proposed by \citet{wang2024understandingexpressivepowermechanisms}.
 When it comes to decoder-only models, the expressivity of Transformers for next-token prediction is not yet fully understood, though a popular recent line of works studies the in-context learning ability of Transformers. \paragraph{In-context learning.} A major property of Transformers is that they adapt their computations given the context.
 In particular, given a context $(x_1, g(x_1), \cdots, x_n)$, a trained large Transformer can infer the next output $g(x_n)$ without parameter updates.
 Many recent studies have contributed to understanding this phenomenon.
 The seminal work of \citet{von2023transformers} considers functions $g$ of the form $g(x) = w^\top x$ for some $w$ and construct a linear Transformer for which the forward pass is equivalent to a single step of gradient descent on a mean squared error loss.
 Theoretical guarantees are provided by \citet{mahankali2023one, ahn2023transformers, zhang2023trained}, showing a trained one-layer linear Transformer implements one step of (preconditioned) gradient descent.
 Other works study the $\text{softmax}$ attention without accounting for training dynamics \citep{garg2022can, akyurek2022learning, li2023transformers}.
 Of particular interest to us is the recent work of \citet{chengtransformers} which shows that there exists a simple parameter configuration of non-linear Transformers such that they implement gradient descent in the function space with respect to the RKHS metric induced by the attention kernel.
 In this work, we take a step further by considering a more general next-token prediction task and propose a causal kernel descent method that can be implemented by a Transformer to solve it.
 For this, we extend the autoregressive in-context learning setting introduced by \citet{sander2024transformers}, where tokens are generated according to an autoregressive process of order $1$: $x_{t+1} = f(x_t)$, where $f(x) = W x $ for a context-dependant parameter $W$, varying with each sequence.
 The autoregressive in-context learning ability is described as the model's capacity to decompose its prediction into two steps: first, estimating $ W $ through an in-context mapping, and then applying a straightforward prediction function, which is either equal to or closely related to $ x \mapsto W x$.
-However, \citet{sander2024transformers} focus solely on linear Transformers, whereas our study encapsulates linear, exponential, and softmax Transformers.
+However, \citet{sander2024transformers} focus solely on linear Transformers, whereas our study encapsulates linear, exponential, and softmax Transformers. \mic{Our key contribution is showing how such Transformers can implement an optimization algorithm--termed causal kernel descent--within their forward pass.
+This can be interpreted as a mesa-optimization mechanism \citep{vonoswald2023uncovering}.}

 \paragraph{Neural Ordinary Differential Equations.} Neural ODEs \citep{e2017dynamical, chen2018neural} are a class of implicit models where a neural network $\mathcal{F}$ parameterizes a vector field in an ordinary differential equation (ODE), as follows: